 “For every house that is gutted, there is a house that needs to be rebuilt,” Houck said.

 Incoming freshman and resident of Baton Rouge, Evan Doomes, echoes Houck’s sentiment, and says that Tulane students should not only volunteer, but try to become an integral part of both the Tulane family and Louisiana’s community.

-“I think a lot of the effects [of the flooding] are long term so I think just being involved in Louisiana and viewing time at Tulane not as a vacation…but something to be involved in and just making New Orleans and South Louisiana your home instead of a place for you to just serve,” Doomes said.
+“I think a lot of the effects are long term so I think just being involved in Louisiana and viewing time at Tulane not as a vacation…but something to be involved in and just making New Orleans and South Louisiana your home instead of a place for you to just serve,” Doomes said.